Nike Air Max: Air VaporMax

-The Air VaporMax released in March 2017, and was the first Air Max shoe to use no foam or rubber whatsoever in the midsole or outsole.
+The Air VaporMax released in March 2017, and was the first Air Max shoe to use no foam or rubber in the midsole or outsole.
 It discarded a traditional midsole/outsole design and in place used several entirely hollow air pouches, not connected to one another and positioned in different areas in accordance with where the wearer's foot would naturally strike.
 The VaporMax sole itself has not been significantly innovated upon since its initial release, but original shoes using the sole design continue to be released, including several "hybrids" which fuse a VaporMax sole with the upper design of an older Air Max shoe such as the Air Max 95, 97, and 360.

 Air Max 270

-The shoe was originally released on February 1, 2018.
+The shoe was originally released on 1 February 2018.
 It was named "270" for the 270 degrees of visibility in the Air unit around the shoe, and was inspired by the Air Max 93 and 180 shoes.
-It was the first Air Max shoe to be designed for lifestyle and golf purposes rather than running.
-It also was the tallest Air unit to ever be released at the time, measuring 32 mm tall.
+It was the tallest Air unit to ever be released at the time, measuring 32 mm.